Walk with Jesus Through Holy Week

 Fr.
 Jeffrey Kirby

 Fr.
-Jeffrey Kirby, STD, is the Pastor of Our Lady of Grace Parish in Indian Land, SC.
-He is a moral theologian, Papal Missionary of Mercy, and Adjunct Professor of Theology at Belmont Abbey College.
-Fr.
-Kirby is the author of several books, including: Way of the Cross for Loved Ones Who Have Left the Faith, Thy Kingdom Come: Living The Lord’s Prayer In Everyday Life, Kingdom of Happiness: Living the Beatitudes in Everyday Life, 101 Surprising Facts About St. Peter’s and the Vatican and Glory Unto Glory: A Primer of Ascetical Theology.
+Jeffrey Kirby, STD, is the pastor of Our Lady of Grace Parish in Indian Land, SC.
+He is a moral theologian, Papal Missionary of Mercy, Adjunct Professor of Theology at Belmont Abbey College, and the host of Good Catholic’s Morning Offering podcast.
+He is the author of several books, including: Way of the Cross for Loved Ones Who Have Left the Faith, Thy Kingdom Come: Living The Lord’s Prayer In Everyday Life, Kingdom of Happiness: Living the Beatitudes in Everyday Life, 101 Surprising Facts About St. Peter’s and the Vatican and Glory Unto Glory: A Primer of Ascetical Theology.
 He has been a guest on EWTN, Salt + Light television, the BBC, and Catholic radio.

 Peter Gohn, a proud Irish Catholic and Massachusetts native, studied History and Theology at The Catholic University of America in Washington, D.C.
 He then spent several years teaching at Christ the King Catholic High School near Charlotte, North Carolina, while also working as a freelance editor.
 He joined The Catholic Company in 2017 and became a key member of the Good Catholic project soon after it was launched.
 When not writing, Peter is likely to be found re-reading his many books, playing his piano, or watching Boston sports.
 His deep love of ancient and medieval history lends itself to unpacking the many rich traditions of our Catholic faith.
 He and his wife currently reside in Charlotte, North Carolina.